UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ||![](tutorial/79b.png)|

 ## Projections
 Maximum intensity projection outputs from the middle (1/3 in all 3 dimensions) of the vectors overlaying the image.
-From left to right the color coding is: strand uniques, depth, and direction.
 #### Color-Coded Projections
+Note: from left to right, the color coding is: strands (random color for each), depth, and direction.
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/80.png)||